-STAFF: No natural resources are evident on the site.
-The site is currently undeveloped but no tree canopy, slopes, water courses, flood plains or sensitive soils are evident on the site.
-The scenic views along Bardstown Road will be preserved by the provision of a parkway buffer.
+STAFF: No natural resources are evident on the site aside from a small number of trees and the waterway buffer around Southern Ditch.
+The site is currently undeveloped.
+Required tree canopy will be provided.
+The scenic views along Outer Loop will be preserved by the provision of a parkway buffer.
+The encroachment into the Southern Ditch waterway buffer zones is addressed in Variance #1.